mezo-org/musd/docs/README.md

 Flow of Funds

-1. Redeemer deposits mUSD into BorrowerOperation contract and fully redeems a borrowers debt
+1. Redeemer deposits MUSD into BorrowerOperation contract and fully redeems a borrowers debt
-2. mUSD is burnt
+2. MUSD is burnt
 3. BTC is sent to the Redeemer
 4. Redemption fee is sent to PCV
 5. Borrowers excess BTC is sent to the CollSurplusPool